 Founded in 2002, the National Association of Senior & Specialty Move Managers® (NASMM) is a not-for-profit, professional association dedicated to helping older adults, families, other individuals and businesses with organizing, downsizing and relocating.
 NASMM members deliver professional Move Management services with compassion and integrity.
 All NASMM Members adhere to the NASMM Code of Ethics and are committed to maximizing the dignity and autonomy of their clients.
 NASMM is the only professional association in North America devoted to specialized populations with organization, rightsizing and relocation issues.
 NASMM members are committed to maximizing the dignity and autonomy of their clients.

-Do you have experience and/or expertise in any of the areas noted below, and are you willing to present a one-hour session at NASMM 2023 at the Loews Kansas City, in Kansas City, MO?
+Do you have experience and/or expertise in any of the areas noted below, and are you willing to present a one-hour session at NASMM 2024 at the Fairmont Hotel, Milennium Park, in downtown Chicago?
 Do you know one (or two) other people within NASMM with whom you’d like to present?
 We’d love to hear from you!

 - Leadership Development for Small Business Owners